asesma-org/ASESMA2025/Hands-on-advanced/README.md

 # Advanced hands-on

 In each subfolder you will find a file README.md with the basic instructions on how to run the exercises.
 A more detailed description of the content of the exercises is given in the PDF file containing the slides that the lecturers will present during the hands-on sessions.
-All the pseudopotential files needed to run the exercises can be found in the ```files``` folder.
+All the pseudopotential files needed to run the exercises can be found in the ```pseudo``` folder.

 # Exercises